Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Why Server-Side SQLite Is Viable

-Traditional SQLite assumptions are obsolete:
+Traditional assumptions are obsolete:

 • “Doesn’t scale”: false.
 SQLite handles thousands of writes/s and hundreds of thousands of reads/s on modest hardware.